 - 1. Students should be neat in dress with attention given to personal grooming and with the philosophy of building personal pride and a desirable image of our school. - 2.
 Skirts, dresses, and shorts should be worn at a length that reflects good taste and common decency and should be no shorter than mid-thigh.
-Tank tops, bare midriff (front or back) and see-through clothing are examples of clothing which are not acceptable.

-- 1. Clothing apparel and accessories should not have any reference to drugs, alcohol, or writing of a suggestive nature. - 2.
-Student's hair must be clean and well-groomed. - 3.
-Hats are not to be worn at anytime in the building unless a special "hat" day has been announced. - 4.
+Tank tops, bare midriff (front or back) and see-through clothing are examples of clothing which are not acceptable. - 3.
+Clothing apparel and accessories should not have any reference to drugs, alcohol, or writing of a suggestive nature. - 4.
+Student's hair must be clean and well-groomed. - 5.
+Hats are not to be worn at any time in the building unless a special "hat" day has been announced. - 6.
+Masks and tails (dressing as an animal/creature/non-human) are not to be worn at any time in the building unless a special "dress up/spirit day" has been announced. - 7.
 Final decisions on what constitutes acceptable dress and grooming will be left to the administration.